A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ## Challenge Mode

 You are able to challenge a Player to a Course to see who can complete the Course the fastest.
 This can become competitive when a monetary wager is introduced (If Economy is enabled), the winner will have the amount added to the account and the loser will have the amount deducted.
-_Forfeiting (leaving the Course or server) will be treated as a loss and the wager will be deducted._
+_Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will be deducted._

 To begin you must send the target Player a Challenge request using `/pa challenge (player) (course) [wager]` for example `/pa challenge A5H73Y fastrun`.